-Knowledge of when a plant will reach certain developmental stage can help in timing land management practices and in choosing the best time for sampling.
-Phenology, for e.g., is essential in determining the appropiate grazing time, minimizing negative herbivory effects on desirable components of rangeland vegetation (9).
-Comparative phenological development has received some attention in herbaceous and woody species in the Southern Caldenal, a phytogeographic region of about 40000 km in central, semiarid Argentina (20, 13, 37, 14).
-However, these studies have provided only some general information on the phenology of these species or have been limited to a few species.
+Knowledge of when a certain plant species will reach a specific developmental stage can assist range managers in timing their management practices, and vegetation scientists in choosing the optimal time for sampling in different regions.
+Phenology, for example, is essential to determine the appropriate time for grazing as to minimize negative herbivory effects on desirable components of rangeland vegetation (9).
+Comparative phenological development has received some attention in herbaceous and woody species in the Southern Caldenal, a Phytogeographic Region of about 40000 km in central, semiarid Argentina (20, 13, 37, 14).
+However, these studies have only provided some general information on the phenology of these species or been limited to a few species.

 Rangelands in the Monte Phytogeographical Province, south of the Southern Caldenal, cover about 528000 km in central Argentina and experience low and highly variable rainfall (long term range 100-400 mm per year) (41).
-Since precipitation can be a critical factor in phenology in arid and semiarid areas (5), species commonly found in these rangelands will have reproductive strategies that enable them to survive.
-It is also important to determine the extent of temporal plasticity in the phenology of species because it may contribute to explain their persistence in the community.
+Since precipitation can be a critical factor in plant phenology in arid and semiarid areas (5), species commonly found in these rangelands will have reproductive strategies that enable them to survive these conditions.
+It is also important to determine the extent of temporal plasticity in the phenology of the studied species because it might contribute to explain their persistence in the community.
 This descriptive paper therefore focuses on providing a more detailed analysis or additional information of phenological events in several herbaceous and woody species at the Monte Phytogeographical Region.